Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 If you have diabetes, make sure to keep your blood sugar under control by monitoring it as directed by your doctor.

-Even without the weight loss and lowered blood pressure benefits, exercise can help reduce your risk of stroke.
+Even without the weight loss and lowered blood pressure benefits, exercise has many benefits, including helping to reduce your risk of stroke.

 Exercising moderately at least five days a week is an ideal goal for you to maintain an active lifestyle.

-The good news, though, is that it doesn’t have to be terribly strenuous exercise for you to benefit.
+The good news, though, is that it doesn’t have to be a strenuous exercise for you to benefit.

 What To Do After A Stroke?